X-Ryl669/fprintd-tod/README.md

 nov.
 09 14:49:57 Kapital systemd[1]: Started Fprintd DBUS daemon.
 ```

-Then try to enroll your fingerprint: `fprintd-enroll`, it should detect the device and tell you that it captured your fingerprint.
+Then try to enroll your fingerprint: `fprintd-enroll`

+It should detect the device and tell you that it captured your fingerprint.